 It’s easy for authors – and book publicists – to complain about the media.
-From a lack of response to what we see as great pitches or super-short interviews that barely give an author a chance to talk, to a host or reporter not mentioning a book, it can indeed be frustrating.
+From a lack of response to what we see as great pitches or super-short interviews that barely give an author a chance to talk to a host or reporter not mentioning a book, it can indeed be frustrating.

 - Not being available when they say they will – or when they confirm an interview.
 This can rightfully drive a producer or editor crazy.
 The process of scheduling an interview can be cumbersome, with lots of back and forth.
-When it’s finally confirmed and an author then says they’re not available, an author – and publicist – can burn valuable bridges.
+When it’s finally confirmed, and an author then says they’re not available, an author – and publicist – can burn valuable bridges.

 - Canceling at the last minute.
-We’ve had clients actually not show up for national TV interviews!
+We’ve had clients not show up for national TV interviews!
 Or, cancel the morning of an interview – whether with radio, TV or with a print journalist.
-This isn’t just annoying; it’s disrespectful and rude!
+It isn’t just annoying; it’s disrespectful and rude!

 - Not sharing links or promoting it on the author’s social media.
 Publicity is the ultimate “you-scratch-their-back …” business.
-Author’s can benefit themselves and help a media outlet get exposure, by sharing links to interviews and stories on social media.
+Authors can benefit themselves and help a media outlet get exposure by sharing links to interviews and stories on social media.
 When they don’t, many producers and editors take note!

 - Not fulfilling writing deadlines.
 For many non-fiction book marketing campaigns, byline articles can be an excellent way to secure coverage in print and online publications.
 When a media contact asks an author for an article related to their area of expertise, it’s a great opportunity.
 So, when the topic is confirmed, a deadline provided and then … nothing, it’s not just a lost opportunity but also a lost media contact for future pitching.

-It’s really that simple!
+It’s that simple!